 How Much Formula Milk Does Your Child Need?

-If you are wondering how much formula milk a newborn should drink, try giving them about 60-70ml of formula at each feed as they won’t be able to take more than this in one go.
+If you wonder how much formula milk a newborn should drink, try giving them about 60-70ml of formula at each feed, as they won’t be able to take more than this in one go.

 Amount of Formula As Per Baby’s Requirement

-A baby’s formula milk consumption not only depends on the weight but also the age.
-As they grow older their nutritional and calorie needs go higher and they eat more.
-During the first few weeks they might drink an average of around 70 ml of formula in one feed.
-Between the first 2 weeks and 2 months they would consume around 75-105 ml in each feed that would add up to a total ranging between 450 ml and 735 ml in 1 day.
+A baby’s formula milk consumption depends not only on weight but also on age.
+As they grow older, their nutritional and calorie needs go higher, and they eat more.
+During the first few weeks, they might drink an average of around 70 ml of formula in one feed.
+Between the first two weeks and two months, they would consume around 75-105 ml in each feed, which would add up to a total ranging between 450 ml and 735 ml in 1 day.
 When they are about 2-6 months old, they would consume between 105 ml and 210 ml of infant milk formula in a feed.

-The formula milk for a 6-month baby totals around 900 ml a day and they would want between 210 ml and 240 ml at each feed.
-Also, by this time, most babies would be introduced to solid foods and their intake of formula would gradually drop down to around 600 ml a day.
+The formula milk for a 6-month baby totals around 900 ml a day, and they would want between 210 ml and 240 ml at each feed.
+Also, by this time, most babies would be introduced to solid foods, and their formula intake would gradually drop down to around 600 ml a day.

 How Often Should You Feed Your Baby?

 It is recommended that babies need be fed on demand, which is whenever they show signs of hunger.
 Formula-fed newborns feed every 2-3 hours.
-As they get older the capacities of their stomach increase, they eat more in one feed, and need to be fed every 3-4 hours.
+As they get older, the capacities of their stomachs increase; they eat more in one feed, and need to be fed every 3-4 hours.
 As mentioned earlier, you need to look for feeding cues by the baby and feed accordingly.
 You need not wait until the baby gets cranky and starts crying till you feed them.
 Crying is often a late sign of hunger.
-It is also equally important to look for signs that the baby has had enough such as slowing down and pausing.
+It is also equally important to look for signs that the baby has had enough to slow down and pause.

-Also if the baby is young or having problems with gaining weight, they should be fed often, even if it means waking them up from sleep.
-In such case it advisable to consult a doctor on how much and how often they should be fed.
+Also, if the baby is young or having problems with gaining weight, they should be fed often, even if it means waking them up from sleep.
+In such cases, it is advisable to consult a doctor on how much and how often they should be fed.